 Repetition with variety

-Do lots of commenting in similar situations but also in different situations with the same materials.
-Use any unexpected opportunities to relate comments from one situation or one set of materials to other ones.
+Do lots of commenting in similar situations and different situations with the same materials.
+Use any unexpected opportunities to relate comments from one case or one set of materials to other ones.

 Aided Language Input (ALI)